-- Windows NT 4 domain trusts - SAM replication with Windows NT 4.0 Domain Controllers (i.e. a Samba PDC and a Windows NT BDC or vice versa) - Adding users via the User Manager for Domains - Acting as a Windows 2000 Domain Controller (i.e. Kerberos and Active Directory)
+- SAM replication with Windows NT 4.0 Domain Controllers (i.e. a Samba PDC and a Windows NT BDC or vice versa) - Acting as a Windows 2000 Domain Controller (i.e. Kerberos and Active Directory)

-Please note that Windows 9x clients are not true members of a domain for reasons outlined in this article.
-Therefore the protocol for support Windows 9x-style domain logons is completely different from NT4 domain logons and has been officially supported for some time.
+Please note that Windows 9x / Me / XP Home clients are not true members of a domain for reasons outlined in this article.
+Therefore the protocol for support Windows 9x-style domain logons is completely different from NT4 / Win2k type domain logons and has been officially supported for some time.